marwahaha/berkeleystreets/README.md

 cat streets-sorted.txt | grep "^so-" > sorted/south.txt
 ```

-This is the home of the old Lorin district.
+This is home to the old Lorin district.
 I lived here in 2019-20.

 I like [Sweet Adeline Bakeshop](http://sweetadelinebakeshop.com/).
 Sports Basement has an upright piano you can just go and play.
 I frequent a local [Thai temple's outdoor Sunday brunch](https://en.wikipedia.org/wiki/Wat_Mongkolratanaram).
 There's a [tool lending library](https://www.berkeleypubliclibrary.org/locations/tool-lending-library) and open basketball & tennis courts in the neighborhood.
 Ashby BART has a bazaar-style [flea market every weekend](http://www.berkeleyfleamarket.com/).